 “Retail accounting is constrained because it’s an estimate.
 You need more accurate methods to use in conjunction.
 It’s also predicated on a consistent markup, which doesn’t work well if you have sales [promotions] or radical differences in markup between products,” says Zach.

-Wrapping up: Is the retail method right for now?
+Is the retail method right for you?